PPSKSY-Cluster/backend/README.md

 To run tests execute
 ```
-go test -v ./...
+go test -v ./tests -tags test
 ```
 -v for verbosity
-./... to test all subdirectories
+./tests because that's the directory where they live -tags test because the ability to drop the entire database is only compiled for testing

 ## Docs